barais/notmuch-electron/README.md

 printf "To: @domain.com\nFrom: @gmail.com\nSubject: Email Test Using MSMTP\nHello there.
 This is email test from MSMTP." | msmtp recipient@domain.com
 ```

 Next you need to install mktemp and base64.

 ```bash
 sudo apt-get install coreutils
 ```

-Newt you can [download]() notmuch-electron.
+Next you can [download](https://github.com/barais/notmuch-electron/releases) notmuch-electron.
 It comes as an [app image](https://appimage.org/).
 The AppImage format is a format for packaging applications in a way that allows them to run on a variety of different target systems (base operating systems, distributions) without further modification.

 First, configure the application, in ~/.config/notmuch-electron/config.json put the following json file